tombell/prettytest/README.md

 output.

-    go test -v ./... | prettytest
+    go test ./... | prettytest

 This will filter out lines from the output that include `[no test files]` to keep the output simple.
 If you want to see this output, you can add the `-v` flag.

-    go test -v ./... | prettytest -v
+    go test ./... | prettytest -v

-That is all there is too it!
+That is all there is to it!